cookiesn1ffer/ethical-hacking-writeups/Try-Hack-Me/Module 2 - Network Fundamentals/4. Packets & Frames/README.md

 ---

 ## Personal note
 This room is solid for turning abstract OSI talk into observable facts you can prove in a capture.
-If you want, I can add a short Wireshark lab section with example filters and expected output so you can paste it into your repo as a "Try this" exercise.

 ---